amidaware/tacticalrmm/docs/docs/functions/scripting.md

     - **Wait for Output** - Runs the script and waits for the script to finish running and displays the output.
     - **Fire and Forget** - Starts the script and does not wait for output.
     - **Email Output** - Starts the script and will email the output.
 Allows for using the default email address in the global settings or adding a new email address.
+    - **Save as Note** - Saves the output as a Note that can be views in the agent Notes tab
+    - **Collector** - Saves to output to the specified custom field.

 There is also an option on the agent context menu called **Run Favorited Script**.
 This will essentially Fire and Forget the script with default args and timeout.